Whe had an annus mirabilis or an annus horribilis.. in terms of what has come your way, it’s not what happens but how you face it. What’s next?

 Singing in 2001 African style

-The New Year began, not to the tune of auld lang syne to a group rendition of an African song at friend Tom Morely’s party.
+The New Year began, not to the tune of auld lang syne, but to a group rendition of an African song at friend Tom Morely’s party.
 Tom specialises in group work using drums and African chants.
 It’s energising as well as great fun learning the rounds..
 All night as we ate yummy food and sipped bubbly we were practising the song for midnight.
 It was a unique start to another unique year for me.
 [NB dated 2017 – Tom Morely is a songwriter, activist, team-building facilitator, drummer- Instant Teamworks]

 In search of ‘exercise’.